olinguyen/olinguyen.github.io/_posts/2017-06-26-gsoc-recap.md

 1. Mortality prediction
 2. Hospital length of stay

-More specifically, I'm interested in accomplishing the following:
+More specifically, I accomplished the following:

-1. Extract predictor variables from the MIMIC database
+1. Extracted predictor variables from the MIMIC database
-2. Build machine learning models for the predictions tasks
+2. Built machine learning models for the predictions tasks
-3. Improve performance results using hyper-parameter tuning, or ensemble methods for tree classifiers
+3. Evaluated and compared the performance of various algorithms

 ## Overview of MIMIC

 The MIMIC database mainly includes demographic, administrative, clinical data and much more from thousands of critical care patients.
-The table below provides basic descriptive statistics of the patients.
+The table and the plot below provides basic descriptive statistics of the patients and an overview of the dataset.

 | Information                    | Totals |
 |--------------------------------|-------------|